mpruna/Web_Crawling_Marketpalce/README.md

 The idea is to export the search URL and make it part of the environment variable.
 The URL is created based on specific search options.

+Added json cleaning jupyter-nb.
+Olx search is case sensitive and I had to convert brand and model strings to lower case caracters.
+I also have to replace non-english with english characters.

 Ref:
 * https://stackoverflow.com/questions/43914442/how-to-create-file-name-of-feed-export-dynamically-using-scrapy-command